tvhahn/weibull-knowledge-informed-ml/README.md

 1. Clone this repo - `clone https://github.com/tvhahn/weibull-knowledge-informed.git`

 2. Create virtual environment.
 Assumes that Conda is installed.
-   * Linux/MacOS: use command from Makefile - `make create_environment`
+   * Linux/MacOS: use command from the Makefile in the root directory - `make create_environment`
    * Windows: from root directory - `conda env create -f envweibull.yml`
    * HPC: `make create_environment` will detect HPC environment and automatically create environment from `make_hpc_venv.sh`.
 Tested on Compute Canada.
 Modify `make_hpc_venv.sh` for your own HPC cluster.